 However, the challenge is significant.
 The table below compares the battery that Uber needs with the one from the 2017 Tesla S 100D (one of the best electric vehicles on the market).

 While the differences between Uber’s requirements and Tesla’s reality may seem slight, they’re complicated by the fact that the modern lithium-ion battery is nearly as good as it can get.
 Achieving Uber’s targets will likely require the development of a battery with a whole new chemical makeup, which can take as long as 15 years.

-Meeting the Challenge of Batteries for Urban Air Mobility
+Meeting the Challenge of Batteries for Advanced Air Mobility

-The challenges faced by UAM are large, but when innovative companies come together great things happen.
-Performance brings 20+ years of safety-critical systems and software development and extensive airworthiness validation experience to UAM.
-If you are an UAM innovator and want to know how Performance can help you, contact Performance Software today.
+The challenges faced by AAM are large, but when innovative companies come together great things happen.
+Performance brings 20+ years of safety-critical systems and software development and extensive airworthiness validation experience to AAM.
+If you are an AAM innovator and want to know how Performance can help you, contact Performance Software today.